Updated: Feb 9

-In this post I will go over how you can create an Express Entry profile to apply under the Canadian Experience Class in 2022, especially if you want to apply in a common law relationship.
+In this post, I will go over how you can create an Express Entry profile to apply under the Canadian Experience Class in 2023, especially if you want to apply in a common law relationship.

-You can choose the topic you are interested in according to the table of contents below.
+You can choose the topic you are interested in according to the table below.

 Table of Contents